musk1n/webss/README.md

 ## 🚀 Overview

-This project leverages blockchain technology integrated with real-time data processors such as IoT devices to create a platform for carbon credit and electricity trading.
+This project leverages blockchain technology integrated with real-time data processors like IoT devices to create a platform for carbon credit and electricity trading.
 By utilizing **privacy-preserving technologies like zk-SNARKs, the platform ensures transparent transactions while maintaining user privacy.
 The system facilitates **secure, traceable, and privacy-preserving trading to promote sustainability and efficient energy markets.

----

 ## ⚡ Problem Statement